SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

-First write the SO(4,1) Yang-Mills matrix potential in component form: $A_\mu = G_{\mu\nu}V^\nu + H_{\mu\nu\lambda}M^{\nu\lambda}$.
-The test particle has no internal structure and is represented simply as a parameterized path $x^\mu(\tau)$.
-Given the basic structure of the theory from Section \ref{sec:bak}, the potential, $G_{\mu\nu}$, takes the place of the metric normally found in Lagrangians for test particle motion.
+A test particle with null geodesic and no internal structure is represented as a parameterized path $x^\mu(\tau)$. $G_{\mu\nu}$, takes the place of the metric normally found in Lagrangians for test particle motion.
 Indexes are raised and lowered with the Minkowski metric $\eta_{\mu\nu}$.
 The Lagrangian for motion is: This describes both the curvature and twisting of the path as it moves through spacetime along its shortest path.
-(One can derive this equation by looking at the discrete lattice in Section \ref{sec:bak} and describing a path as a sequence of connected edges in the lattice.)

 No observations of gravitational phenomena, save perhaps cosmological observations, are sensitive enough to measure torsion.
 Therefore, we concern ourselves in this section only with geodesic motion.
 Let $H_{\mu\nu\lambda}=0$.
 (A similar assumption is made in applying Einstein-Cartan theory.)
 Let the Lagrangian for particle motion be,